 Set achievable financial goals you want to accomplish while you are deployed.
 Examples may include paying off debt, saving for a down payment on a new car, or investing for retirement.
-Write your goals on the lines provided:

-Counselor: Inform Soldier(s) the difference between a wish and a goal is having a plan to get there.
+Write your goals on the lines provided: Counselor : Inform Soldiers the difference between a wish and a goal is having a plan to get there.
 Encourage them to make time to set achievable financial goals before they deploy.
 Goals should be Specific, Measurable, Achievable, Relevant, and Time-bound.
 Remind them to include their spouse in this process, if they are married.

-Here are a few examples of financial goals other Soldiers have set during their deployment:

-- Pay off debt

-- Invest for retirement (see TSP information below)

-- · Save for a down payment on a home

-- Save for a car purchase

-- Start a college fund

-- Save in the Savings Deposit Program (SDP)

-- Build a solid emergency fund (\$1,000 minimum with a goal of three to six months of expenses)

-Create and update your spending plan before you deploy.
-Complete the "Spending Plan Worksheet" to account for changes to income and expenses.
-A good spending plan helps you manage your money, plan for your financial goals, and prepare for emergencies
+Here are a few examples of financial goals other Soldiers have set during their deployment: Pay off debt Invest for retirement (see TSP information below) Save for a down payment on a home Save for a car purchase Start a college fund Save in the Savings Deposit Program (SDP) Build a solid emergency fund (\$1,000 minimum with a goal of three to six months of expenses) Create and update your spending plan before you deploy.
+Complete the "Spending Plan Worksheet" to account for changes to income, expenses, and don't forget to save towards your financial goals.
+Counselor: During a deployment, the additional pay, bonuses and allowances may result in a big pay

 Counselor: During a deployment, the additional pay, bonuses and allowances may result in a big pay bump!
 Inform Soldiers, much of this income may be earned tax-free, depending on their location during deployment.
 It's important to have an updated spending plan in place before the Soldier deploys, to make the most of this additional money.
 Encourage the Soldier to develop a spending plan using resources provided and help them complete one for pre- and post deployment, to show the impact of additional pay and entitlements and tax advantages associated with deployment.
-Use the 4-Step Spending Plan: Understand your current situation, know where your money should go, create a plan, and make adjustments.